Building from source

 with any of these options, set an environment variable of an option prefixed with NODE_LLAMA_CPP_CMAKE_OPTION_

-before running the download
+before running the source download

-or build
+or source build

 commands.

-Downloading a newer release
+Downloading a Newer Release

 Every new release of node-llama-cpp